Jonathan Dever: Ohio House of Representatives

 In 2014, Dever ran for the Ohio House of Representatives in the 28th district, which had been represented by Democrat Connie Pillich for the prior six years.
-In a close primary, Dever prevailed by 66 votes.
+In a close primary, Dever won by 66 votes.
 He would go on to face Democrat Micah Kamrass, in what would be one of the closest watched state House races of the cycle.

 He served as Chairman of the Ohio House Financial Institutions.

 He served as Chairman of the Ohio House Financial Institutions, Housing and Urban Development Committee, as a member of Civil Justice and Public Utilities Committees, the Ohio ABLE Program Advisory Board, Ohio Commission on African American Males, Council of State Governments – BILLD Steering Committee, Hamilton County Transportation Improvement District, Ohio Minority Development Financing Advisory Board, and the Ohio Rail Development Commission.

 The Ohio ABLE ACT and Disability Policy

 The Ohio ABLE Act, creating ABLE accounts, was the first of its kind state program which allows those with a qualifying disability to save for their disability expenses into a 529(a) savings account.
 Dever introduced legislation making Ohio the first state in the nation to pass this legislation.